vincentbarr/vincentbarr.github.com/about.md

 ##Work

-Thrilled to wear many hats and work with a smart, focused team as the Online Marketing Manager (and part product manager) for [MongoDB](www.mongodb.com).
+Thrilled to wear many hats and work with a smart, focused team as the Online Marketing Manager (and part product manager) for [MongoDB](http://www.mongodb.com), an open-source [NoSQL database](http://www.mongodb.com/learn/nosql).

 ##Causes